Meatloaf

 While the U.S. may have been slow to accept him, the UK and Ireland’s enduring affection for Meat Loaf played a major role in solidifying his place in rock history.
 His journey from an overweight, bullied child to a global rock icon is a testament to the power of perseverance, the influence of a loving mother, and the ability to turn personal pain into art that speaks to the world.

 Today, Meat Loaf is remembered not only for his incredible music but for the way he defied the odds—turning his past, filled with struggles and ridicule, into a legendary career that inspired millions across the globe.
-And it’s the UK and Ireland, in many ways, that helped him become the rock legend he is, long before the U.S. truly recognized his greatness.
+It’s the UK and Ireland, in many ways, that helped him become the rock legend he is, long before the U.S. truly recognized his greatness.

-Michael Lee Aday (born Marvin Lee Aday ; Dallas , Texas , September 27, 1947 – Nashville , Tennessee , January 20, 2022), [ 1 ] better known as Meat Loaf , was an American singer , songwriter , and actor .
-His Bat Out of Hell trilogy of albums ( Bat Out of Hell , Bat Out of Hell II: Back into Hell , and Bat Out of Hell III: The Monster Is Loose ) have sold over 50 million copies worldwide. [ 2 ] More than forty years after its release, Bat Out of Hell still sells an estimated 200,000 copies annually, making it one of the most successful albums in music history
+Michael Lee Aday (born Marvin Lee Aday; Dallas, Texas, September 27, 1947 – Nashville, Tennessee, January 20, 2022), [ 1 ] better known as Meat Loaf, was an American singer, songwriter, and actor.
+His Bat Out of Hell trilogy of albums (Bat Out of Hell, Bat Out of Hell II: Back into Hell, and Bat Out of Hell III: The Monster Is Loose) have sold over 50 million copies worldwide. [ 2 ] More than forty years after its release, Bat Out of Hell still sells an estimated 200,000 copies annually, making it one of the most successful albums in music history.

 RIP Marvin,